 Moving the onboarding process of new vendors digitally is a great way to help any organization have a better organization and ensure that those they are working with can provide the information needed.
 It limits the risk of lost information or lack of data by being able to personalize and customize the intake form.

-How to collect your vendors’ information?
+Vendor Onboarding Forms: How to collect your vendors’ information for a smooth vendor onboarding?

 Gathering the information is key.
 The basic details should include the business name, address, contact information, licenses and insurance documentation, details for banking, and details of the reps you’ll be in contact with.